 - Claim authorship in a work only if I have made a significant intellectual contribution as part of conception, design, data collection, data analysis, or interpretation and made significant contributions to the scientific communication’s preparation

-- Adding “Honorary authors” is never acceptable – other contributors should be acknowledged
+- Promote an environment in which it is clear that adding “Honorary authors” is never acceptable – other contributors should be acknowledged.

 - Claim authorship only if I am willing to take responsibility for the validity of the raw data and its interpretation in my area of expertise and for the conclusions as a whole

 - Ensure that all collaborators and co-authors on publications and proposals have the opportunity to review, comment on, and approve scientific communications prior to their release